 Negotiation does not end with customer contracts — you should also review and discuss the terms in vendor agreements.
 When vendors hold on to your inventory, costs associated with damage, theft and handling are borne by them.
 Avoid stipulating unfair terms that make the contract a one-sided agreement.
 Instead, adopt a balanced approach by splitting carrying costs between you and your vendors.

-Consider adopting inventory management techniques that minimize carrying costs, such as selling on consignment, drop shipping or backordering for some of your products.
-Rather than rely on excel spreadsheets (manually tracking each and every transaction will quickly turn into a nightmare), utilize an inventory management software system that will provide valuable information, such as accurate demand forecasts and reorder points, to help reduce your carrying costs.
+Consider adopting online inventory management techniques that minimize carrying costs, such as selling on consignment, drop shipping or backordering for some of your products.
+Rather than rely on excel spreadsheets (manually tracking each and every transaction will quickly turn into a nightmare), utilize inventory control software that will provide valuable information, such as accurate demand forecasts and reorder points, to help reduce your carrying costs.

 Read next - What is dead stock and 3 tips to fix it!